oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 10. In the **Available in Target Database** column, view the number of audit records for the `UNIFIED_AUDIT_TRAIL`.

-    - There is a small number of audit records in the `UNIFIED_AUDIT_TRAIL` because your target database has just been provisioned.
-For an older target database, there are probably many more audit records.
+    - In our case, the number of records in the `UNIFIED_AUDIT_TRAIL` is small because your target database has just been provisioned.
+For an older target database, however, there are probably a large number of audit records.
     - Oracle Data Safe splits up the numbers by month.
 These values help you to decide on a start date for the Oracle Data Safe audit trail.
+    - Don't worry if the number of audit records on your system is different than what is shown below.

     ![Available in Target Database column](images/available-in-target-database.png "Available in Target Database column")